Agile development flow

 Connection of build activities and source code commits to existing items

-For details, see Pipelines: CI server and SCM system integration.
+For details, see CI Pipelines.

 Analyze test results